sbwalker/Oqtane.State/README.md

     protected override void OnParametersSet()
     {
-        // repopulate the SiteState service based on the values passed in the SiteState parameter
+        // hydrate the SiteState service based on the values passed in the SiteState parameter
+        // hydration is required as you need to copy the values rather than the reference
-        // this is how state is marshalled across the render mode boundary ComponentSiteState.Hydrate(SiteState);
+        // this is how Scoped Service state is marshalled across the render mode boundary ComponentSiteState.Hydrate(SiteState);
     }
 }